0x384c0/chrome_gpt_proxy/README.md

   * wait for answer end and paste
   * paste previous N-th sentence
 * auto paste initial prompt
-* generate keyword for search
+* generate keyword for search and show results
+* runtime self diagnostics and UI for quick fixes